Exxon, Chevron conceal payments to some governments -watchdog - Up News Info

 EITI’s company members and particularly those on its board must ensure that group’s credibility is not weakened by companies that are not being transparent, said Carly Oboth, PWYP-US interim director.

 “Otherwise, it will be clear that this global transparency initiative has become a victim of corporate capture,” Oboth said.
-(Reporting by Timothy Gardner Editing by Marguerita Choy, Steve Orlofsky and David Gregorio)
+(Reporting by Timothy Gardner Editing by Marguerita Choy, Steve Orlofsky, David Gregorio and Cynthia Osterman)

 Advertisement